 For other types of music, such as Brazilian, Jazz, and other Latin American Styles, it’s just a matter of personal taste.
 There are no design style specifics to these types of music, although some players like a cutaway for better access past the twelfth fret.
 Many manufacturers including Yamaha, Gibson, Ovation, Takamine and others offer electric and acoustic instruments that work nicely in these music styles.
 These instruments play little more like electric or string guitar with narrow neck and lower action than a classical instrument.
 They also offer less tonal variation than the instrument design for playing the classical music.

-Is it Actually Possible To Find An Affordable Nylon String Guitar That Is Of Good Quality?
+Is It Possible To Find The Best Affordable Nylon String Guitar That Is Actually Of Good Quality?